christopherbwabwa/contact-app/README.md

 npm install && npm run dev
 ```

-You can seed some dummy data for testing with this command:
+You can run migrations & seed some dummy data for testing with this command:

 ``` php artisan migrate:fresh --seed ```